How to Spend 4 Days in Amsterdam: The Best Itinerary

 Around a 7-minute walk from the market is the Heineken Experience, a must for all beer enthusiasts out there.
 I must admit, I’m not a beer fan myself, but I still enjoyed this experience very much!

 If you want to go all in, choose the VIP experience.
-This tour lasts for 2.5 hours and is led by a knowledgeable guide, and it also includes a visit to a hidden bar, plus a tasting of 5 different beers!
+This tour lasts for 2.5 hours and is led by a knowledgeable guide.
+It also includes a visit to a hidden bar, plus a tasting of 5 different beers!

 For the last day of your Amsterdam itinerary, it’s time to venture out of the city and discover the gorgeous towns that lie in the Dutch countryside.